 - We have visited some other councils to learn from their experiences.

 - We’ve also received comments in writing, via social media, via our web site and by email.

-We are currently reviewing and deliberating all this evidence – then we’ll be sharing our draft report and recommendations with our participants.
+We have reviewed and deliberated all this evidence – now we’re sharing our draft report and recommendations with our citizens, councillors and participants.
 You can look through the evidence too: